Category Archives: SAP ABAP

 }

-Step 3: Enhance Your CDS View To enhance your CDS view, you can add calculated fields, associations, annotations, and other advanced features.
+Enhance Your CDS View To enhance your CDS view, you can add calculated fields, associations, annotations, and other advanced features.
 Here’s an example of adding a calculated field and an annotation:

 abap